 The whole process of registration of a Danish subsidiary takes about 4 working days if all the documents are correctly deposited.

 Also double tax treaties with more than 90 countries were signed by Denmark.
-These treaties grants the absence or low withholding taxes on capital gains or on dividends, interests or royalties paid to the foreign country.
+These treaties grant the absence or low withholding taxes on capital gains or on dividends, interests or royalties paid to the foreign country.
 In general, the dividend payments made to a parent company are not subject to withholding taxes.
 One of our agents who specialize in company incorporation in Denmark can give you specific details on the tax treatment of these legal entities according to the parent company’s country of residence.

 Foreign companies will find that Denmark presents a number of attractive characteristics for doing business.
 The suitable business form is chosen based on the type of business that will be undertaken as well as the projected level of activity in Denmark.
 The actual registration phase can be performed quickly, with another number of weeks required for obtaining residence and work permits, when required for company employees.